 It’s easy!
-Just download the app to your phone (iOS or Android) or go to our website, connect your bank (we’re super secure) and start setting up your investment portfolio.
-You can also register online at www.stashinvest.com, and then download the app to begin investing.
-We provide the guidance, recommending investments that are suited to your risk-level.
+Just download the app to your phone (iOS or Android) or go to our website, connect your bank (we’re super secure), and start setting up your investment portfolio.
+We provide guidance and recommend investments that are suited to your risk-level.
 Stash offers personal Invest accounts, Retire accounts and Custodial accounts.
 You can use Stash…

 Contact our customer experience team to get your questions answered.Contact Support